 It turns out, a mismatch between stated risk tolerance and portfolio design is widespread.
 Take a look at Personal Capital user data from a large sample of those who have aggregated at least $50,000 of investable assets and indicated their risk tolerance.
 Here are average asset allocations for each risk group.

 These numbers may provide some context about how you are investing relative to others who say they have the same risk tolerance.
 Please note these are not intended as recommendations of any kind; they are just interesting reference points.

 The trends in the sample are about what one may expect, but it’s somewhat surprising to see the following:

-Learn more about risk tolerance and how it fits into your overall financial strategy by reading our free Personal Capital Investor’s Guide to Volatile Markets.
+Learn more about risk tolerance and how it fits into your overall financial strategy with our free guide 5 Steps to Prepare for Market Volatility.